Impatient for work that's way late, we're fed up and going off for a long weekend

 Now we're hunting for the famous Lyonnaise traboules.
 Old Lyon is full of them, and so are the slopes of the Croix-Rousse silk-weaving district to the north.

-This is the Rue St-Jean, a fine atmospheric shopping street leading through the old town to the cathedral of St John.
+This is the Rue St-Jean, an atmospheric shopping street leading through the old town to the cathedral of St John.
 There are traboules in a few other French cities, but in Lyon they're everywhere.

 Lyon is a very prosperous town, but not everyone is equally prosperous.